kyagrd/tiper/README.md

   - null-handling (as in Kotlin)
   - measures of unit
   - ... (and maybe more)
-* Research/case-study on alternative LP semantics including S-resolution, which may be better suited for type checking/inference
+* Research/case-study on alternative LP semantics including S-resolution, which may be better suited for type checking/inference.
-* Implementation based on an embedded DSL for LP such as micro-Kanren
+* Implementation based on an embedded DSL for LP such as micro-Kanren.
+(This will lift the dependency on SWI-Prolog)
-* Plugins for IDEs and scriptable editors
+* Plugins for IDEs and scriptable editors.

 ## Papres related to TIPER
 * [Executable Relational Specifications of Polymorphic Type Systems using Prolog](https://www.sharelatex.com/project/557756cfdfb75ebd54bf5807), Ki Yung Ahn and Andreas Vezzosi, submitted to FLOPS 2016 ([talk slides](http://slides.com/kyagrd/tiperdundee))